pjnhek/pjnhek/README.md

 ## what i've been working on

-- [**poc_scraper**](https://github.com/pjnhek/poc_scraper) - account-mapping prototype that scores company domains, drafts grounded outreach with inline citations, and writes results to a Google Sheet
+- [**point of contact scraper**](https://github.com/pjnhek/poc_scraper) - account-mapping prototype that scores company domains, drafts grounded outreach with inline citations, and writes results to a Google Sheet
 - [**sf date night concierge**](https://github.com/deshmukh-neel/mlops_city_concierge) - building an agentic RAG pipeline that plan dates in SF and making reservations on your behalf
 - [**customer service bot intent detection**](https://github.com/pjnhek/voice-intent-eval) - e2e voice pipeline (stt -> tts) and llm orchestration for intent detection
 - **multi-tenant RAG pipeline (asurion)** - ingestion and retrieval system with zero-code model deployment